22 Best Places To Visit Outside London For Day Trips

 Just across from the Cathedral, you’ll find Lincoln Castle.
 For a real sneak peek of what 19th century Lincoln was like, head over to the Castle’s Victorian Prison and discover the history and lives of prisoners, guards, governors, matrons and priests.

-And if you’re really interested in the history of UK politics, you can see one of the four remaining original copies of the Magna Carta in the castle too!
+Good to know: If you’re interested in the history of UK politics, you can see one of the four remaining original copies of the Magna Carta in the castle too!

 To end your day trip to Lincoln on a spooky note, head to the Lincoln Ghost Walk, where you’ll find out about Lincoln’s ghost hauntings and supernatural history!